Top court warns Hong Kong against risk of prosecuting 'thought crimes' | Law-Order

 Both local and foreign lawyers say the top court will be vital in the months and years ahead to ensure Hong Kong's rule of law is maintained.
 In the wake of the 2019 crisis, China imposed a sweeping national security law on the city - legislation that gave the city's leader the power to select judges to hear national security cases.

-While this case did not involve the new law, the initial appeal was initially dealt with by three national security judges, Jeremy Poon, Derek Pang, and Anthea Pang.
-A spokesman for the government's Department of Justice said it respected the Court of Final Appeal ruling and would study it.
-"The decision...clarifies the relevant legal principles," the spokesman said.
+While this case did not involve the new law, the initial appeal was initially dealt with by three national security judges, Jeremy Poon, Derek Pang and Anthea Pang.
+Spokesmen for Hong Kong police and the government's Department of Justice both said they respected the Court of Final Appeal ruling and would study it.
+"The decision ... clarifies the relevant legal principles," the Department of Justice spokesman said.

-Some foreign governments and lawyers have criticized the new security law for being too vague and coercive and warned that it puts Hong Kong's legal independence at risk.
-Both Chinese and Hong Kong officials have repeatedly said it is vital to ensure long-term stability following the turbulence of 2019.
+Some foreign governments and lawyers have criticised the new security law for being too vague and coercive and warned that it puts Hong Kong's legal independence at risk.
+Both Chinese and Hong Kong officials have repeatedly said it is vital to ensuring long-term stability following the turbulence of 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)